Dexalot/dexalot-docs/docs/en/contracts/TradePairs.md

 Only the quantity and the price of the order can be changed.
 All the other order fields are copied from the to-be canceled order to the new order.
 The time priority of the original order is lost.
+Canceled order's locked quantity is made available for the new order within this tx.
+The new order will get status= `REJECTED` code = P-AFNE-01` if there is not enough available funds in the contract.
+However It will revert with `P-AFNE-02` if the new order matches with another order but there is not enough funds available when trying to transfer tokens between traders if it is `REJECTED` the cancel is processed. if `REVERTED` the cancel is also `REVERTED`.
-Canceled order's locked quantity is made available for the new order within this tx This function will technically accept the same clientOrderId as the previous because previous clientOrderId is made vailable when the previous order is cancelled as  it is removed from the mapping.
+This function will technically accept the same clientOrderId as the previous because previous clientOrderId is made vailable when the previous order is cancelled as  it is removed from the mapping.
 !!Not recommended! \